internetarchive/rclone/backend/vault/oapi/README.md

 $ oapi-codegen -generate types,client,spec -package oapi -o vault.gen.go schema.json
 ```

+The `schema.json` is taken as-is from the vault-site repo.

 ## TODO

 * [x] auth, via custom RequestEditorFn, as we need a CSRF token for each